mattwills09/Bamazon/README.md

-# Bamazon Online Node JS Store Application
+# 'Bamazon' Online Node JS Store Application
 ___

 The main goal of this project was to creating a storefront type application, loosely based off of Amazon, that would be run from the terminal using Node JS, and linked to a MySQL database.
 When the user opens the app they are able to see the current inventory of the database, and then can place an order for a specific item.
 From there, the stock quantity of the item will also be deducted from the database, and if no more items are available, the user will be notified.
 Screenshots of the SQL database is found below: